friggog/StereoNet/README.md

 And that's the only version of the StereoNet now.
 Hope the coder can release the code as soon as possible so I can rectify the codes in my repository.
 2. The approach of computing the cost volume in the StereoNet paper is subtracting the padding image and the other image.
 Here I changed it to concatenate the two images.
 If you want to change it to the paper's way, just set it when you initialize the net.
 3. Only training and testing on the KITTI 2015 train dataset is not enough, the best performance has achieved 74.5% (pixels with error smaller than 1).
-After pretraining on SceneFlow and finetune on KITTI15, the acc achieves 90.054, not as good as the acc in paper.
+After pretraining on SceneFlow and finetune on KITTI15, the acc achieves 90.054%, not as good as the acc in paper.
 I have try hard to achieve the accuracy in paper, but still can't.
 Maybe some details are wrong.

-### Experiment Results til now
+### Experiment Results till now
 1. train and test on SceneFlow datasets:
     + epoch 22 total training loss = 4.633
     + average test EPE = 4.182
-2. finetune on kitti 15
+2. different finetuning on kitti 15 and result
     + 300 epochs, max 3 pixel error rate = 80.893 on kitti val
         ```
         optimizer = RMSprop(model.parameters(), lr=1e-3, weight_decay=0.0001)